ozanaaslan/queerzard/README.md

 Over the course of time,
 i've extended my range of knowledge regarding development with java..
 And i'm terrified of how dreadful my past code seems to me retrospectively.
-But hey, everyone starts somewhere.. right?
+But hey, everyone starts at some point.. right?

 Being a developer means to me, hating your code from only 2 months ago and desiring to rewrite it all,